sbabcoc/Selenium-Foundation/docs/StructuringPageModelsWithComponents.md

 The search context of a page component encompasses a subset of the elements of the context(s) in which it is contained.
 In other words, elements within the bounds of the component can be found by searches in encompassing contexts.
 However, the same cannot be said for frames, because...

-## Frames define distinct search contexts
+## Shadow DOM components and frames define distinct search contexts

-The preceding descriptions of search contexts omits one important detail - frames define distinct search contexts.
-Elements within the bounds of a frame **cannot** be found by searches in encompassing contexts.
-In the browser, frames are handled as separate documents.
-From a conceptual standpoint, a frame **IS-A** page, and the <span style="color:blue">Frame</span> class of **Selenium Foundation** models this concept by extending the <span style="color:blue">Page</span> class.
+The preceding descriptions of search contexts omits one important detail - shadow DOM components and frames define distinct search contexts.
+Elements within the bounds of a shadow DOM or frame **cannot** be found by searches in encompassing contexts.
+In the browser, shadow DOM components encapsulate their own styles and states, and frames are handled as separate documents.
+(From a conceptual standpoint, a frame **IS-A** page, and the <span style="color:blue">Frame</span> class of **Selenium Foundation** models this concept by extending the <span style="color:blue">Page</span> class.)

-The search context of a frame is completely isolated, and the driver target needs to be switched to this context to interact with it.
-Without **Selenium Foundation**, the task of frame driver targeting can be frustrating and confusing.
-Once you've modeled a frame as a <span style="color:blue">Frame</span> object, **Selenium Foundation** handles driver targeting for you automatically.
+The search context of a shadow DOM component or frame is completely isolated, and the driver needs to be switched to this context to interact with it.
+Without **Selenium Foundation**, the task of driver targeting can be frustrating and confusing.
+However, once you've modeled one of these features as a <span style="color:blue">ShadowRoot</span> or <span style="color:blue">Frame</span> object, **Selenium Foundation** handles driver targeting for you automatically.
 More on this below.

 ## A word about XPath locators